 4. Sip Various Brews

 We're not just about the wine.
 Craft beverages of all types flourish in Sonoma County, which boasts nearly two dozen operating breweries, more than half a dozen cider producers, and slightly more than a dozen distilleries.
 Use the Sonoma County Beer, Cider, and Spirits Map to pick your destinations.
-Or, if you don't want to take the do-it-yourself approach, both Brew Brothers Brewery Tours and North Bay Brewery Tours offer fun, entertaining, and educational visits to Sonoma County breweries and distilleries.
+Or, if you don't want to take the do-it-yourself approach, Brew Brothers Brewery Tours, North Bay Brewery Tours, and On Tap Beer Tours offer fun, entertaining, and educational visits to Sonoma County breweries and distilleries.